-- 41.3.5.2 Additionally, the bowler's end umpire shall: - 41.3.5.2.1 award 5 Penalty runs to the opposing side; - 41.3.5.2.2 if appropriate, inform the batters at the wicket and the captain of the fielding side that the ball has been changed and the reason for their action; and - 41.3.5.2.3 inform the captain of the batting side as soon as practicable of what has occurred. - 41.3.5.3 The umpires shall then report the matter to the CI Match Referee (if applicable) or Cricket Ireland who shall take such action as is considered appropriate against the player(s) concerned. - 41.3.6 If it is not possible to identify the player(s) responsible for changing the condition of the ball, the umpires shall: - 41.3.6.1 Change the ball forthwith.
-The umpires shall choose the replacement ball for one of similar wear and of the same brand as the ball in use prior to the contravention; - 41.3.6.2 The bowler's end umpire shall issue the captain with a first and final warning, and - 41.3.6.3 Advise the captain that should there be any further instances of changing the condition of the ball by that team during the remainder of the match, clause 41.3.5.1.1 above will be adopted, with the captain deemed to be the player responsible for the contravention.
+41.3.5.2.2 if appropriate, inform the batters at the wicket and the captain of the fielding side that the ball has been changed and the reason for their action; and

+41.3.5.2.3 inform the captain of the batting side as soon as practicable of what has occurred.

+41.3.5.3 The umpires shall then report the matter to the CI Match Referee (if applicable) or Cricket Ireland who shall take such action as is considered appropriate against the player(s) concerned.

+41.3.6 If it is not possible to identify the player(s) responsible for changing the condition of the ball, the umpires shall:

+- 41.3.6.1 Change the ball forthwith.
+The umpires shall choose the replacement ball for one of similar wear and of the same brand as the ball in use prior to the contravention; - 41.3.6.2 The bowler's end umpire shall issue the captain with a first and final warning, and - 41.3.6.3 Advise the captain that should there be any further instances of changing the condition of the ball by that team during the remainder of the series, clause 41.3.5.1.2 above will be adopted, with the captain deemed to be the player responsible for the contravention.